-Dogs mark their scent by urinating usually small amounts on vertical surfaces, typically while raising a leg.
-Dogs will mark in many situations, including while on walks, when in their own spaces of homes and yards, and during trips to other locations.
+Dogs mark their scent by urinating on vertical surfaces, typically at nose level while raising a leg.
+Dogs will mark in many situations, such as on walks, when in their own spaces of homes and yards, and during trips to other locations.
 Both male and female dogs will urine mark, more so in unneutered males.

 "Watch your dog when he is indoors for signs that he is thinking about urinating.
 When he begins to urinate, interrupt him with a loud noise and take him outside.
 If he urinates outside, praise him and give him a treat." from Humane Society, Urine-Marking Behavior: How to Prevent It

 Detailed protocol for dog marking from the ASCPA:

 Dogs who are reproductively intact (unspayed females and unneutered males) are more likely to urine mark than spayed or neutered dogs.
 In unspayed females, urine marking usually happens more frequently just before and while they’re in heat.

 Some dogs urine mark when they encounter nonresident dogs in their environments or smell urine left in their environments by other dogs.
 A dog’s environment may encompass his home, his yard, the route he usually takes when on walks, friends’ homes he regularly visits, and parks or other locations he frequents.